saildot4k/saildot4k.github.io/docs/cc-files.md

     Release 34 V3 by R3Z3N Jan 26 2025 (RUNNING CHANGES.
 I update the date as I go...)

-        - CC1.X firmware options to run BM from MemCard1 or 2. makeit_nocd does have scripts to
-	    build FW for running from USB/HDD but seems pointless.
+        - CC1.X firmware options to run BM from MemCard1 or 2 and HDD. makeit_nocd does have scripts to build FW for running from USB/HDD but seems pointless.
 Options added in BM for full ease of use.
-HDD workign but I need to think about how to direct users to install BM.
+HDD boot needs HDD drivers on mc0:/BM/SHARED/

         - MMCE device support for example SD2PSX, PsxMemCardGen2, MemCardPro2.
 	    [SD2PSXTD](https://sd2psxtd.github.io/)